benduran/lets-version/README.md

                          If this is specified, a bump type of "prerelease" will always take place, causing any "--releaseAs" setting to be ignored.                                     [string]
-      --uniqify         If true, will append the git SHA at version bunp time to the end of the version number (while maintaining valid semver)                       [boolean] [default: false]
+      --uniqify         If true, will append the git SHA at version bump time to the end of the version number (while maintaining valid semver)                       [boolean] [default: false]
       --forceAll        If true, forces all packages to receive a bump update, r